In becoming a student of Arts University Bournemouth, you agree to the various terms and conditions of enrolment at the University.

 - If you do not return items issued to you on time, you will be charged fines.

-- If you remove any item from the Library which is not issued to you, or if you damage Library property, you will face disciplinary procedures and may be banned from using the Library and its facilities.
+- If you remove any item from the Library that is not issued to you, or if you damage Library property, you will face disciplinary procedures and may be banned from using the Library and its facilities.

 Student disciplinary policy